 The important thing is gratitude.”

-We hope you will experience the unique presence that embodies Japanese tradition and the pride of a Japanese brand.
+We hope you will experience its unique presence, which embodies Japanese tradition and the pride of a Japanese brand.

 The person who taught me